ahmedsam007/NanoJet/Tools/README_FOR_USERS.md

 3. Scroll down and click **"Open Anyway"**
 4. Confirm by clicking **"Open"**

-### 3. Start Using IDMMac!
+### 3. Start Using NanoJet!

 After the first successful launch, you can open the app normally like any other application.

 ## Browser Extension

-IDMMac works with browser extensions for Chrome and Firefox to automatically capture downloads.
+NanoJet works with browser extensions for Chrome and Firefox to automatically capture downloads.

 The extensions are bundled inside the app.
 To install them:

-1. Open IDMMac
+1. Open NanoJet
 2. Go to Settings
 3. Follow the instructions to install the browser extension